Roofing contractors in

 Licensing Requirements

-Hawaii requires C-2 Roofing Contractor license through DCCA Professional & Vocational Licensing.
-Must pass written exam covering trade knowledge, business law, and safety.
-Requires 4 years experience or equivalent education.
-License renewal every 2 years with 20 hours continuing education.
+Hawaii requires a C-39 Roofing Contractor license through DCCA Professional and Vocational Licensing.
+Must pass written exam covering roofing systems, safety, and Hawaii building codes.
+Requires 4 years experience or completion of approved apprenticeship program.
+License renewal every 2 years with 16 hours continuing education.

 Permit Requirements